trilioData/triliovault-cfg-scripts/Horizon_Plugin_Install_Guide.rst

   i)You should have launched at-least one TrilioVault VM and this VM should have l3 connectivity with OpenStack compute, controller and horizon nodes.
   Get IP address of TrilioVault VM.
 For example, we assume it's 192.168.14.56.

+  ii) Make sure that your horizon nodes have connectivity to the Internet.
+  This is required because our yum, apt package repos are on cloud.

 **2. Setup Trilio repository**